Blog

 Written by: Gabe Solberg Read time 14 minutes

-Have you ever struggled to get a clear, unified view of your cross-channel marketing performance in a simple-to-use dashboard?
+Have you ever struggled to get a clear, unified view of your cross-channel marketing performance in a simple-to-use performance dashboard?
 With data scattered across various platforms, creating a comprehensive dashboard can feel like an impossible task.
 Yet, having a centralized dashboard is crucial for understanding your performance and making data-driven decisions that can significantly impact your business outcomes.

-In this tutorial, we will build two specific dashboard views, but don’t feel limited by these examples.
+In this tutorial, we will build two specific performance dashboard views, but don’t feel limited by these examples.
 Once your foundational data table is set up, you’ll have endless possibilities for visualization and additional channels.

 Here’s a preview of a cross-channel year-over-year scorecard view with custom filter controls: